PEM--/meteor-helper/README.md

 * MongoDB's URL.
 Leave it empty to use the default embedded MongoDB in Meteor.
 * Customize the color of Meteor's `console.log`.

-You can override variable settings with a per project file named `mup.json` at the root of your project using [Meteor Up](https://github.com/arunoda/meteor-up) recommendations.
+You can overwrite variable settings with a per project file named `mup.json` at the root of your project using [Meteor Up](https://github.com/arunoda/meteor-up) recommendations.
 The following variables supersedes the settings ones:
 * `env.PORT`: Meteor's port.